Chatham Islands: Further European arrivals

 In 1865, the Māori leader Te Kooti was exiled on the Chatham Islands along with a large group of Māori rebels called the Hauhau, followers of Pai Mārire who had murdered missionaries and fought against government forces mainly on the East Coast of the North Island of New Zealand.
 The rebel prisoners were paid one shilling a day to work on sheep farms owned by the few European settlers.
 Sometimes they worked on road and track improvements.
 They were initially guarded by 26 guards, half of whom were Māori.
 They lived in whare along with their families.
 The prisoners helped build a redoubt of stone surrounded by a ditch and wall.
 Later, they built three stone prison cells.
 In 1868 Te Kooti and the other prisoners commandeered a schooner and escaped back to the North Island.

 Almost all the Māori returned to Taranaki in the 1860s, some after a tsunami in 1868.

+In 1868 Percy Smith undertook the first detailed survey of the Chatham Islands.
+As well as laying out block boundaries he added "paper roads".

 1880s to today

 The economy of the Chatham Islands, then dominated by the export of wool, suffered under the international depression of the 1880s, only rebounding with the building of fish freezing plants at the island villages of Ōwenga and Kaingaroa in 1910.
 Construction of the first wharf at Waitangi began in 1931 with completion in 1934.
-On 25 November 1940, during the Second World War, a German raider captured and then sank the Chatham Islands supply ship, the Holmwood, so the wharf saw little use by ships.
-A flying-boat facility was built soon after at Te Whanga Lagoon and a flying boat service continued till 1966 when it was replaced with conventional aircraft.
+On 25 November 1940, during the Second World War, the German auxiliary cruisers Komet and Orion captured and then sank the Chatham Islands supply ship the Holmwood, so the wharf saw little use by ships.
+A flying-boat facility was built at Te Whanga Lagoon soon after; a flying boat service to and from the Chathams continued till 1966 when it was replaced with conventional aircraft.

 After the Second World War, the island economy suffered again from its isolation and government subsidies became necessary.
 This led to many young Chatham Islanders leaving for the mainland.
-There was a brief crayfish boom which helped stabilize the economy in the late 1960s and early 1970s.
+There was a brief crayfish boom, which helped stabilise the economy in the late 1960s and early 1970s.
 From the early 2000s cattle became a major component of the local economy.